Join a Group

 Open Minds Book Group

-St. Mark’s Open Minds Book Group will resume monthly meetings in September via Zoom, on the 3rd or 4th Friday of the month from 9:00 – 10:30 AM.
+St. Mark’s Open Minds Book Group will resume monthly meetings in September via Zoom, on the 3rd Friday of the month from 9:00 – 10:30 AM.
 New members are welcome!
+Here is our Fall book list chosen loosely on the theme of community, which may refer to people living in the same place, or a feeling of fellowship with others who share similar attitudes, interests, or goals.
+We seek community with others in multiple ways for a variety of reasons.

 Books may be borrowed from the Pima County Public Library or purchased (new or used) from Amazon, Barnes & Noble or Bookshop.org, which supports local booksellers.